 Check the parts list to be sure you have all the parts.
-Mount all parts on the TOP (printed) side and solder them on the bottom side.
-Mark each box () as you install each part.
+Mount all parts on the TOP (printed) side and solder them on the BOTTOM side.
+Mark each box (\blacksquare) as you install each part.
 Note: ICs come with their pins bent slightly outward.
-To fix this, stand the IC on its side on the table, and tip it slightly inward so the pins are parallel and will fit into the holes on the board or IC socket.
+To fix this, stand the IC on its side on the table, and tip it slightly inward so the pins are straight and will fit into the holes on the board.